 Peer-reviewed publications arising from this research to date include:

 - Clerkin (2012): an introduction to the TY programme for international readers, and a review of associated research.
 (Open access.)

 - Clerkin (2013): describing growth in school-level provision and student-level uptake of TY between 1992 (immediately preceding the ‘mainstreaming’ of TY in 1994) and 2011.
 Includes a focus on schools serving more disadvantaged students.

-Clerkin (forthcoming in Irish Journal of Education) reports the varying patterns of homework and studying behaviours reported by students across each of the participating grade levels, and in particular, between TY participants and non-participants in Fifth Year and Sixth Year.
+- Clerkin (2016): reporting the varying patterns of homework and study behaviours among students from Third to Sixth Year, and differences between TY participants and non-participants in subsequent years (Fifth Year and Sixth Year).
+(Open access.)